Social Services

 Under the code of Virginia § 2.2-5206.

 The CPMT shall manage the cooperative effort in each community to better serve the needs of troubled and at-risk youths and their families and to maximize the use of state and community resources.
-The CPMT meets every third Wednesday at 3:30 pm. in the Manassas City DSS conference room located at 9324 West Street, Manassas, VA. *Special note: Due to COVID -19, CPMT meetings are taking place virtually.
-The next scheduled meeting is April 21, 2021.
-If you are interested in attending this meeting, contact Anita Brown @anita.r.brown@dss.virginia.gov.
+The CPMT meets every third Wednesday at 3:30 pm. in the Public Works Conference room @ 8500 Public Works Drive, Manassas, VA.
+The next scheduled meeting is March 20th at 3:30 p.m.

 The board members meet bi-monthly with senior staff to: